korpling/pepperModules-TEIModules/README.md

 Italian, French.
 To choose a language, use the respective ISO 639-1 language code(en, de, it, fr).
 If no value or a non-supported value is set, the tokenizer will default to English.
-The tokenizer produces good results for other languages besides those four as well, the only problem are missing lists of abbreviations.
+The tokenizer produces good results for other languages besides those four as well, the main problem are missing lists of abbreviations.